jamespfennell/wordle-solver/README.md

 The solver has two modes.
-In *interactive mode*, the solver suggests guesses and asks for the response the Wordle game gives to those guesses.
+In *interactive mode*, the solver suggests guesses and asks for the response the Wordle game returns for those guesses.
 Eventually it figures out the solution.
 This mode is run using:
 ```
-./target/release-wordle-solver
+./target/release/wordle-solver
 ```

 In *simulation mode*, the solver simulates the moves it would make given a provided